googlefonts/VTT-Deficiencies/README.md

 **YShift (10, 14)** Shifts point 14, to a new position on the grid, relative to point 10’s new position on the grid, ensuring point 14 will also be grid-fit to the Cap Height. **Note** _Because points 14 is the same y-coordinate as point 10, it is not clear that that this additional command is needed_

 This is the code as output for the Capital M by the VTT Autohinter.
 In this case the outline is scaled to the desired size and Point 10 is rounded to the grid, using the scaled and rounded height of cvt 2.
 The remaining points, 1,2,11,12,22 and 21, are still not positioned correctly relative to point 8 and point 10’s new position on the grid.
 The result is that at this size, points 1,2,22 and 21 are too high, and points 11 and 12 are too low in both the Regular and Light weight variation of the font.
 This causes the diagonals in the hinted outline to appear to be too light.
-These point now need to be Interpolated, so as these points are properly positioned between Baseline and Cap Height.
+These points now need to be Interpolated, so as they are properly positioned between Baseline and Cap Height.

 **Note** _The last command in the VTT talk, Smooth(), generates low level code of IUP[ Y ] and IUP [ X ], which according to the TrueType specification, ‘Interpolates Untouched Points through the outline’.